 Janet M. Marchibroda

-Janet Marchibroda serves as the Executive Director of NFL Alumni Health, as well as the NFL Alumni Health COVID-19 Vaccination Campaign.
+Janet Marchibroda serves as the Executive Director and Vice President of NFL Alumni.

 She also serves in several other roles, including President of Alliance for Cell Therapy Now, an independent, non-profit organization guided by leading academic research institutions devoted to advancing the development and delivery of safe and effective cell-based therapies for patients in need; Fellow for the Bipartisan Policy Center, Board Member for HL7, and Co-Chair of Friends of HL7.